rolyPolyVole/christmas-plugin-2024/IDEAS.md

 - Terminating a game in its camera phase

 ### PLAYTEST BUGS:
-- Spectators can hit eachother in avalanche
 - Spectate point on bauble tag is not mapped properly (after being eliminated)
-- bauble tag message about players being regrouped continues in red.
-- game summary shows 2st in bauble tag for second place.
-- random self-boost has a bracket block party
-  - random opening bracket '{' in block party powerup.
 - chat validation error
-- visual indication of double jump in block party.
-- double NPCs at lobby podium.
-- YOU null in new dataSupplier scoreboards.
-- donation nudge: "so $10 means etc... ()" <- check that 'so' is in small text
-- non-eliminating games seem to have broken leaderboards:
-  - KOTH leaderboard summary is broken
-  - paintball leaderboard not working
-  - paintwars leaderboard is broken
-  - sled racing leaderboard is broken
-- spleef non opped players cant break blocks.
-- 'Instructions:' in startGameOverview is not in small text
-- musical minecarts too much y velocity and they float way too high
-- minimessage for minecrats not formatting properly
-- reduce the minecart item win animation (halve it)
-- for API donations, truncate the finalAmount to two decimal places.
-- $10 translated into $10.001010 smt
-- Donation events in paintball are not announced properly

 - Streamline game overviews to be the same durationg
   - paintwars overview a bit too long
   - BaubleTag too short